Jump Ahead To:

 Schools in The Museum District

 There are so many schools within the area, with three elementary, three middle and five high schools.
-Some of them are John P. Cary Elementary, Lynnhaven Academy and Open High School.
+Some of them are John P. Cary Elementary, Lynnhaven Academy and Jefferson High School.

 Homes in The Museum District